Barcelona in crisis: Messi - Abidal row highlights growing fractures at Camp Nou | Goal.com

 “Finally I think that when you talk about players, you have to give names because if not, it makes everyone dirty and gives air to things that are said which are not true.”

 Tensions are riding high at Barcelona.
 There was a scrap between two players in training last week.
-The team have stopped making a huddle before games, something they did under Valverde and Luis Enrique, but this is nott a Setien decision, just something that they do not feel like doing any more, highlighting fracture lines.
+The team have stopped making a huddle before games, something they did under Valverde and Luis Enrique, but this is not a Setien decision, just something that they do not feel like doing anymore, highlighting fracture lines.

 Some players felt that training was indeed too slack under Valverde and that the team needed to work a lot harder.
 Others were completely comfortable.